idiasdas/fanet_deployment/README.md

 For this project, you will need the following:
 - **Python 3.7**: This project requires Python 3.7 specifically because of CPLEX.
     - If you don't have Python 3.7 installed, please [download and install it](https://www.python.org/downloads/release/python-3716/) first.

+>[!NOTE]
-    - I'm not sure about newer versions of CPLEX, but I used version 1210, and the API doesn't work with newer Python versions.
+>I'm not sure about newer versions of CPLEX, but I used version 1210, and the API doesn't work with newer Python versions.

 - **CPLEX**: Ensure that CPLEX is properly installed and accessible via Python:
     - [Download and install it](https://www.ibm.com/docs/en/icos/20.1.0?topic=cplex-installing).
     - [Set the environment variable PYTHONPATH](https://www.ibm.com/docs/en/icos/20.1.0?topic=cplex-setting-up-python-api).